Klipper3d/klipper/docs/Features.md

     that can dramatically improve the accuracy of typical endstop switches.
 When properly tuned it can improve a print's first layer bed adhesion.
-  * Support for limiting the top speed of short "zig-zag" moves to reduce printer vibration and noise.
+  * Support for limiting the top speed of short "zigzag" moves to reduce printer vibration and noise.
 See the [kinematics](Kinematics.md) document for more information.